Giovanaasilvaa/EXTRACTIFY-PDF-TO-WORD/README.md

 ---

-## 📂 Exemplo de Uso
+## 📂 Usage Example

-✅ Faça upload de um arquivo PDF
+✅ Upload a PDF file <br>
-✅ O sistema irá processar
+✅ The system will process <br>
-✅ O download do Word começará automaticamente
+✅ The Word download will start automatically

 ---

-## ⚠️ Limitações
+## ⚠️ Limitations

-- Não mantém formatação de layout (somente texto simples)
+- Does not maintain layout formatting (only plain text) <br>
-- Arquivos PDF muito grandes podem demorar mais
+- Very large PDF files may take longer

 ---

-## 📦 Versão
+## 📦 Version

 1.0.0

 ---

-## 📄 Licença
+## 📄 License

-Este projeto está sob a licença MIT.
+This project is licensed under the MIT License.

 ---

-## 📬 Contato
+## 📬 Contact

 Giovana Marques Silva
 giovanamarquessilva24@gmail.com